Williams Family

 Click here to read the UNC Philantrophic Society web site.

 The following undated letter from Robert Ewing, son of Andrew Ewing and Rowena Williams Ewing, sheds some light on the Maplewood plantation and the lives of the children.
-Robert Ewing was Secretary and Treasurer of the Watkins Institute in Nasahville at the time he wrote this letter.
+Robert Ewing was Secretary and Treasurer of the Watkins Institute in Nashville at the time he wrote this letter.

 Mr. Anderson,